mi3nts/instructables/README.md

 <img src="https://raw.githubusercontent.com/hannahzabie/Images/master/Screen%20Shot%202020-06-17%20at%203.18.31%20AM.png" width="330" height="69">

 ### **Project Site:**

+You can either start your project site [from scratch,](https://mi3nts.github.io/instructables/#starting-from-scratch) or by [choosing a theme.](https://mi3nts.github.io/instructables/#choosing-a-theme)

 #### ***Starting From Scratch:***
 **1. Create an Index File:**
 Under your repository create a new file by pressing the “Create new file” button.